 Recognition in the 21st Century

-Given the romanticized story of Captain John Smith and Pocahontas in this region, the original people experienced the ravages brought on by settler colonial introduction of diseases, encroachment and forced removal, and erasure of traditional and cultural survival of the tribes.
-Today, the indigenous people that reside in the Washington D.C. area continue to present their case for recognition for descendent communities.
-These citizens fight for their nations hoping to restore or receive a government-to-government relationship with the US government.
+Given the romanticized story of Captain John Smith and Pocahontas in this region, the original people experienced the ravages brought on by the settler-colonial introduction of diseases, encroachment and forced removal, and erasure of traditional and cultural survival of the tribes.
+Today, the indigenous people that reside in the Washington D.C. area continue to present their case for recognition for descendant communities.
+These citizens fight for their nations hoping to restore or receive a government-to-government relationship with the U.S. government.
 In Virginia, 11 have achieved state recognition.
-The Pamunkey tribe recently acquired its land and is one of the only two Virginian tribes that owns land after colonization of present-day Washington, D.C.
-There are no federally recognized tribes in Virginia, Maryland, and Delaware.
-The Nanticoke and the Rappahannock are tribes that worked diligently for generations to receive state recognition in Delaware and Maryland respectively.
-The cultural identity that is very much American Indian took decades of mobilizing through organizations serving indigenous communities.
+The Pamunkey tribe recently acquired its land and is one of the only two Virginian tribes that own land after colonization of present-day Washington, D.C.
+As of January 2018, the Pamunkey, Rappahannock, and Upper Mattaponi tribes have received federal recognition.

 Washington D.C.’s Professional Football Team